bpwhelan/GameSentenceMiner/README.md

 ## Features:
-- **Azure Speech Recognition**: Automatically cuts the end of the clip to the exact moment the voice ended.
+- **Vosk Speech Recognition**: Automatically cuts the end of the clip to the exact moment the voice ended.
-- **OBS Replay Buffer**: Constantly records the last 30 seconds of gameplay.
+- **OBS Replay Buffer**: Constantly records the last X seconds of gameplay.
 - **ShareX**: Takes screenshots of the game at the moment of the replay.
 - **Clipboard Interaction**: Automatically monitors the clipboard for dialogue events.
 - **Hotkey Automation**: Single hotkey to trigger video recording, screenshot, and transcription.